ceduardorubio/websocket-browser-client/README.md

 let globalUsers: User[] = [];

 const AfterConnectedProcedure = () => {
+    // after connection is done, you can read de session data return by the server let sessionData = wsClient.session
     // send a echo message to the server and wait for a response wsClient.echo({msg:'testing connection ...'},(error,response) => {
         console.log({error,response});